The Bridge Years

 Working together as a "pod," the 4th and 5th graders have been given a designated area of our campus to call their own and are assigned a specific team of teachers to work with them within a two-year sequence.
 While the attention will remain on the aforementioned academic foundations including their special-area classes, extra attention is also paid on developing important skill sets such as academic honesty, time management, organization, and study skills.
 Additionally, with the support of other experts in different areas, there is emphasis on peer-to-peer relationships while covering the important concepts that are often challenging in the "tween" years, including bullying, peer mediation, self-advocacy, and healthy decision-making.

 For the 2021-2022 school year, schedule upgrades to the 4th grade include classes in student advisory, health, geography, study skills and research in addition to the experience of moving from class to class.
-Upgrades to the 5th grade schedule include the addition of Civics as a primer to the study of history in the Middle School, additional time for Art and Steam as well as the integration of 5th grade students into Middle School specific activities such as the weekly flex (elective) class and optional overnight field trip in December.
-The theme of “Community” will be paramount, and is developed further with the overnight trip to The Ashokan Center in October.
-Within that experience, students will get out of their comfort zone in a tranquil setting that helps to forge friendships and build Bridges with their classmates.
+Upgrades to the 5th grade schedule include the addition of Civics as a primer to the study of history in the Middle School, additional time for Art and STEAM as well as the integration of 5th grade students into Middle School specific activities such as the weekly flex (elective) class and optional overnight field trip in December.
+The theme of “Community” is paramount, and is developed further with the optional overnight trip to The Ashokan Center in October.
+Within that experience, students will get out of their comfort zone in a tranquil setting that helps to forge friendships and build bridges with their classmates.